anshurs/Expense-Tracker-backend/README.md

 The backend will be available at http://localhost:8080.

 ## Usage
-Add an Expense: Add new expenses, including the date, amount, and description.
+1.Add an Expense: Add new expenses, including the date, amount, and description.
-Update an Expense: To update its details.
+2.Update an Expense: To update its details.
-Delete an Expense: To remove it.
+3.Delete an Expense: To remove it.